 Kids will enjoy the carnival-style rides available at Trader’s Village.

-Grab a drink and meet some of your friends at Barcadia to show them your awesome gaming skills.
+Grab a drink and meet some friends at Barcadia to show them your awesome gaming skills.

-They offer a number of exhibits showcasing all different media.
+They offer several exhibits showcasing all different media.

 Read Next: 20 Fun Things To Do In Galveston

-Home to monthly exhibits showcasing local artists, Artspace 111 is a trendy space open for your viewing pleasure.
+Home to monthly exhibits showcasing local artists, Artspace 111 is a trendy space for viewing.

 Need a place to stay in Dallas?

-There are so many great places to stay while visiting Dallas-Fort Worth, Texas Here are some of our favorites:
+There are many great places to stay while visiting Dallas-Fort Worth, Texas.
+Here are some of our favorites:

-Fairmont Dallas– The Fairmont Dallas is right in the heart of the Dallas Arts District, so you are close to several of the attractions that we have mentioned here in this post.
+Fairmont Dallas– The Fairmont Dallas is right in the heart of the Dallas Arts District, so you are close to several attractions we have mentioned here in this post.

-Aloft Dallas Downtown- The Aloft Hotel in Downtown Dallas is a great loft-inspired hotel located right in the middle of downtown Dallas.
+Aloft Dallas Downtown- The Aloft Hotel in Downtown Dallas is a great loft-inspired hotel in downtown Dallas.

-Hyatt Place Fort Worth Stockyards-If you’re wanting to experience the “cowboy culture” of Fort Worth, then the Hyatt Place Fort Worth Stockyards is exactly where you want to be!
+Hyatt Place Fort Worth Stockyards-If you want to experience the “cowboy culture” of Fort Worth, then the Hyatt Place Fort Worth Stockyards is exactly where you want to be!

 Stockyards Hotel– Another great hotel in the Fort Worth Stockyards is the Stockyards Hotel.
 This historic hotel might be the perfect place for you to call home.